-H1B Visa Lawyer Philadelphia
+H1B Visa Lawyer In Philadelphia

 The H1B is the most common tool used by U.S. employers to bring employees into the United States on a temporary basis.
-H1B can also be used to change the Immigration status of those who are in the United States legally and receive a job offer here.
+H1B can also be used to change the immigration status of those who are in the United States legally and receive a job offer here.
 The H1B is for professional workers who possess the equivalent of an American bachelor’s degree.

 There are a number of requirements that must be fulfilled before an H1B can be granted.
 First, there has to be an employer/employee relationship between the petitioning employer and the beneficiary.
 Facts must demonstrate that the employer has the right to pay, hire, fire, supervise, and control hours of employment.
 It must also be demonstrated that the job is a specialty occupation.